Reading Lists 2020/21 and Covid-19

 We appreciate that the requirement to move aspects of teaching and learning online has a substantial impact on staff workload.
 Hence we are moving forward with online reading lists in a phased manner, so that the workload can be spread out.
 We are at this stage asking for reading lists for Term 1 by 31 July, whilst reading lists for Term 2 don’t need to be submitted until 30 October.

 Support is available to help you with all aspects of the process.
 Please contact us at: readinglists dot library at warwick dot ac dot uk for help and advice on building / updating your reading lists in this environment.

-The Aspire Reading List system enables you to create dynamic reading lists for your students, providing them with direct links to all reading materials.
-Aspire will improve the visibility of lists for students and provide a consistent approach across modules.
-Your lists will also be accessible to the Library allowing us to purchase materials and resource your module as necessary.
+The Talis Aspire Reading List system enables you to create dynamic reading lists for your students, providing them with direct links to all their required reading materials.
+Using Talis Aspire for your reading lists will improve the visibility of lists for students and provide a consistent approach across modules.
+Your lists will also be automatically checked by the Library allowing us to provide access to the materials and resources your students need.

 Benefits for academic staff

 - One port of call to notify the Library and request reading list items, including scanned material

 - Simple to create, manage and edit your list

 - Allows you to link to any type of resource